public-ansible-roles/azure-cli/README.md

 azure-cli
 =========

-Role for installing Azure CLI, which is command-line tool providing a great experience for managing Azure resources.
+Role for installing Azure CLI, which is command-line tool providing a great experience for managing Azure resources.'' jq, which is  a lightweight and flexible command-line JSON processor, is also installed.

 Requirements
 ------------